 - Fluids through a vein (by IV)

-How well you do depends on how much salicylate is in the blood and how quickly treatment is received.
-The faster you get medical help, the better the chance for recovery.
+How well someone does depends on how much salicylate is in the blood and how quickly treatment is received.
+The faster the medical help is given, the better the chance is for recovery.

-Most people can recover if the effect of the salicylate can be stopped (neutralized).
+Most people can recover if the effect of the salicylate can be stopped.

-Methyl salicylate (oil of wintergreen) is the most poisonous (toxic) form of the salicylates.
+Methyl salicylate is the most poisonous form of the salicylate type of chemicals.

 Kerr F, Krenzelok EP.
 Salicylates.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose .
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 48.

 Long H. Acetaminophen, aspirin, and NSAIDs.
 In: Adams JG, ed.
 Emergency Medicine .
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 144.